akaj-team/draft-kt-conventions/[Final] Kotlin Convention v1.0.0.md

 ### Companion Object

 - It should be placed at the beginning of its wrapper class.
-- Name of constant is upper case and  specified with keywords **const val**.
+- Name of constants is upper case and  specified with keywords **const val**.

 **GOOD**